iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 When the problem is selective, meaning certain contacts never show Delivered while everyone else does, the fix is different.
 The Apple servers can confirm your phone works fine, so the issue points to either the recipient’s side or something specific about that thread.

-Our testing found that messages to contacts who had switched from iPhone to Android kept showing as blue bubbles with no status for up to 45 days after their number moved off iMessage.
-Apple’s servers still tried to route the iMessage, it failed, and Send as SMS was off on our end.
+Messages to contacts who switched from iPhone to Android often keep showing as blue bubbles with no status for weeks after their number moves off iMessage.
+Apple’s servers still try to route the iMessage, it fails, and Send as SMS is off on your end.
 The fix: have them deregister iMessage at Apple’s official deregister tool, and turn on Send as SMS so future messages fall back cleanly.

 A related scenario is when iMessage needs to be enabled to send this message pops up even though iMessage is already on.
 That’s usually Apple ID activation getting stuck, and the sign-out/sign-in sequence from fix 6 clears it.